ambproducts/ameridexestimator/README.md

 # AmeriDex Deck Estimator

-Public-facing customer deck estimator for AmeriDex Composite Decking.
+Public-facing customer deck estimator for AmeriDex Dryspace Decking.
 Allows customers to design their deck and receive a rough material cost estimate.

 ## Files